mhahsler/CS7320-AI/HOWTOs/tools.md

 Details and configuration options can be found on the [Jupyter Docker stack GitHub page](https://github.com/jupyter/docker-stacks))
 From now on, use `docker ps -a` to list containers and their container id, `docker stop <container id>` and `docker start <container id>` to stop and start the container (**do not use `run` again** because it will create a new empty container).
 * Install Python, [JupyterLab](https://jupyter.org/) and all needed packages yourself.
-You can also use [Anaconda](https://anaconda.org/) for easier the installation.
+You can also use [Anaconda](https://anaconda.org/) for easier installation.
 With this option, you can use Visual Studio Code as a nice editor.

 ## Learning Python and Jupyer Notebook